How to Guide an Uplift Lesson

 If it would be helpful for you to discuss how you want to gather together, start with this lesson:

-Otherwise, we recommend starting with the inner compass and lineage lessons.
+Otherwise, we recommend starting with the foundation lessons.